Whatsapp Icon

 Causes and Risk Factors

 The exact causes of parathyroid cancer are not well understood.
 However, like other cancers, it involves mutations in the cells that allow them to grow uncontrollably.
-Certain genetic conditions and exposure to radiation may increase the risk, but generally, the risk factors are not well-defined due to the rarity of this cancer.
+Certain genetic conditions and radiation exposure may increase the risk, but generally, the risk factors are not well-defined due to the rarity of this cancer.

 Symptoms to Watch For